sleepturtle2/java-spring-notes/Notes/03-Hibernate/03-advanced_mappings.md

 - In this context, we are defining the relationship in the Course class.
 - The Student class is on the 'other side', so it's called inverse
 - 'Inverse' refers to the 'other side' of the relationship

+Real World Requirement:
+If you delete a course, do not delete the students.
+So we dont apply the Cascade Delete here.